BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain/transaction-validation/network-level-validation-rules.md

  - Have a valid version number (currently only version 2 is valid)
  - Have input scripts that only contain push operations
  - Have input scripts with unlocking scripts below the 1650 byte maximum
- - Have at most one data (OP_RETURN) output
+ - Have at most one [data output](/protocol/blockchain/transaction/locking-script#Data%20Output)
  - Have non-data outputs with amount above the [dust](#dust) threshold

 Be aware, however, that these rules may vary from node-to-node as they are often configurable.
 Some nodes may also accept and relay non-standard transactions.
-For this reason, among others, it is always wise to send transactions to many nodes.
+For this reason, among others, it is always wise to send transactions to multiple nodes.

 ### Dust